fabbondanza/gdc-docs/docs/Encyclopedia/Ready for Approval/GDC_Data_Portal.md

 * Advanced search and visualization-assisted filtering of data files
 * Cart for collecting data files of interest
 * Authentication using eRA Commons credentials for access to controlled data files
-* Secure data download directly from the cart or using the GDC Data Transfer Too
+* Secure data download directly from the cart or using the GDC Data Transfer Tool

 ## References ##
 1. [GDC Data Portal](https://gdc-portal.nci.nih.gov)